Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

 ```

 For implementing the steps of the blog post you will need:
-- a SOAP-service you want to send messages to
+- a SOAP service you want to send messages to
 - documentation of that SOAP service that describes:
     - signature algorithm
     - canonicalization method